digant-thakur/restful-ml-models/README.md

 ## Options
 1. HTTPS
-    - By default HTTPS is Off.
-To Turn on this behaviour, give option as: `-https true` while running.
+    - By default HTTPS is on.
+To Turn off this behaviour, give option as: `-https false` while running.
     - `docker build -t mlapp .`
-    - `docker run mlapp -https true`
+    - `docker run mlapp -https false`
 2. Increase Timeout
     - By default timeout is 60s.
 Based on the model complexity, sometimes prediction can take longer.<br /> To increase the timeout, give option as `-timeout 300s` while running.
     - `docker build -t mlapp .`